configcat/docs/website/docs/sdk-reference/ios.md

 ## Force refresh

-Any time you want to refresh the cached config.json with the latest one, you can call the `forceRefresh()` method of the library, which will initiate a new fetch and will update the local cache.
+Any time you want to refresh the cached config JSON with the latest one, you can call the `forceRefresh()` method of the library, which will initiate a new fetch and will update the local cache.

 ## Using ConfigCat behind a proxy